B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Experiments and Results

-We use the Deep Q Learning algorithm to train the $3$-layer GCN model for $2000$ episodes in order to tune the reward values using the Epsilon Greedy policy.
-We set $\epsilon = 1$ initially with $0.05$ decay.
-We save the reward values for every $50$ episodes and test the model for $20$ episodes.
-We increase the reward value $r_{HS}$ when the ego-vehicle is moving too slowly and decrease the reward for collisions $r_{C}$, thereby penalizing collisions more, when the ego-vehicle is prioritizing higher speed over collision avoidance.
-We also keep the value of $r_{RL}$ in low levels so that the ego-vehicle does not overstay in the right lane.
-Finally, we tune $r_{LC}$ based on the pattern according to which the ego-vehicle performs a lane change.
-Finally, we use the Adam optimizer with a learning rate of $\eta=0.0005$ and the Mean Squared Error (MSE) loss function.
-Fig.~\ref{fig: rewards} shows the total reward per episode which follows an increasing trend guided by the orange line.
+Our goal is to achieve a low collision frequency while simultaneously maintaining the speed of the ego-vehicle at levels that guarantee efficient navigation and smooth traffic flow.
+We manually tune the reward values monitoring the collision frequency and the average speed of the ego-vehicle at test time.
+The same reward values are used for all types of traffic considered.
+We increase the reward value $r_{HS}$ when the ego-vehicle is moving too slowly and decrease the reward for collisions $r_{C}$, thereby penalizing collisions, when the ego-vehicle is prioritizing higher speed over collision avoidance.
+We also keep the value of $r_{RL}$ at a low level so that the ego-vehicle does not stay too long in the right lane.
+Furthermore, we tune $r_{LC}$ based on the pattern, according to which the ego-vehicle performs a lane change.
+More specifically, we visually inspect the performance at test time and increase $r_{LC}$ when the ego-vehicle tends to stay too long behind other vehicles while the adjacent lanes are empty to encourage overtaking maneuvers.
+In contrast, we decrease $r_{LC}$ when the ego-vehicle performs many "unnecessary" lane changes, since they disrupt the smoothness of the generated trajectory and increase the possibility of an accident.